Master of Health Informatics

 Program Length

-The Master of Health Informatics program consists of a minimum of 48 quarter credit hours.
+The Master of Health Informatics program consists of a minimum of 48 or 56 quarter credit hours, depending on your choice of the general program or a concentration.
 Upon successful completion of the program, you will be awarded the Master of Health Informatics degree.

 Program Outcomes

-- Health Informatics Standards: Assess the impact of economics, ethics, professional standards, and the law on health informatics.
+2. Defend the impact of professional standards on health informatics.

 Professional Competencies